fairecasoimeme/LiXee-Box/README.md

 * LiXee-ZiWifi32  (WiFi only)
     * The zigbee radio is a ZiGate.
 * LiXee-Ethernet32  (WiFi / Ethernet)
-    * The zigbee radio can be : ZiGate, ZNP, Conbee or EZSP.
+    * The zigbee radio must be : ZiGate (with PiZiGate).

 Obviously, you can use this code with ESP32 chip but depend on your board pins connexions.